ibm-cloud-docs/dl/cli-change-log.md

 To learn about general updates and improvements to Direct Link offerings, see [Release notes for Direct Link](/docs/dl?topic=dl-direct-link-release-notes).
 {: note}

+## 06 July 2023
+{: #dl-jul0623}
+{: release-note}

+Route report enhancements
+:    Shows new route report fields for advertised routes and AS path.

 ## 16 March 2023
 {: #dl-mar1623}